 (b) Any person who is not eligible for admission under L.R.
 83-2.1.2 or 83-2.1.3, who is employed within this state and is a member in good standing of, and eligible to practice before, the bar of any United States Court, the District of Columbia Court of Appeals, or the highest court of any State, Territory or Insular Possession of the United States, and is of good moral character, may be granted leave of court to practice in this Court in any matter for which such person is employed or retained by the United States or its departments or agencies.
-The application for such permission must include a certification filed with the Clerk showing that the applicant has applied to take the next succeeding Bar

-Examination for admission to the State Bar of California for which that applicant is eligible.
+The application for such permission must include a certification filed with the Clerk showing that the applicant has applied to take the next succeeding Bar Examination for admission to the State Bar of California for which that applicant is eligible.
 No later than one year after submitting the foregoing application, the applicant must submit to this Court proof of admission to the State Bar of California.
 Failure to do so will result in revocation of permission to practice in this Court.

 L.R.
-83-2.1.4.2 Special Assistant United States Attorneys.
+83-2.1.4.2 Special Assistant United States

+Attorneys.6 Notwithstanding L.R.
+83-2.1.4.1, any United States Armed Forces attorney who has been appointed a Special Assistant United States Attorney under 28 U.S.C. sections 515 and 543 may handle misdemeanor matters before this Court.

 Notwithstanding L.R.
-83-2.1.4.1, any United States Armed Forces attorney who has been appointed a Special Assistant United States Attorney under 28 U.S.C. sections 515 and 543 may handle misdemeanor matters before this Court.

-Attorneys employed by the United States Department of Justice specially appointed by the United States Attorney General to conduct any kind of legal proceeding, civil or criminal, under 28 U.S.C. § 515(a), may appear without filing an Application of Nonresident Attorney to Appear in a Specific Case.
+83-2.1.4.1, attorneys employed by the United States specially appointed by the United States Attorney General to conduct any kind of legal proceeding, civil or criminal, under 28 U.S.C. §§ 515(a) or 543, may appear before this Court and without filing an Application of Nonresident Attorney to Appear in a Specific Case.